 - New Zealand

-The Maine-Dartmouth Family Medicine Residency provides opportunities for residents to experience medical work abroad through semiannual group trips lasting about 10 days, as well as a month-long elective in the third year for which residents plan their own international experience.
+The Maine-Dartmouth Family Medicine Residency provides opportunities for residents to experience medical work abroad through annual group trips lasting about 10 days.
+Residents also have a four week long elective in the third year that is free of call, offering interested residents the freedom to plan their own international experience.

 As an organization, we are committed to projects that are socially responsible—ones that attempt to develop systems of care that are inclusive of local people and not solely reliant on episodic appearances by foreign medical personnel; that assess and respond to public health and hygiene needs; and that address other basic human needs such as education, without which lasting change may not be possible.
 Ideally, we hope to work with the same communities over time to provide continuity of care and to effect more significant change.